+3.3.6.
+For ease of zipping, two are persons required, one person does the zipping and the other person holds the other end steadily, making sure both sections of the zipper are in a straight line to avoid the zipper length being misaligned.
+Moving the slider while the zipper or slider is curved forces one of the zipper sections to elongate.

 3.3.7.
-For ease of zipping two persons are required.
-One person does the zipping and the other person holds the other end steadily, making sure both sections of the zipper are in a straight line to avoid the zipper length being misaligned.
-Moving the slider while the zipper or slider is curved forces one of the zipper sections to elongate.
+If uneven zipper ends are observed, slightly stretched and redo the zipping from end to end.

 3.3.8.
-If uneven zipper ends are observed, both ends of the zipper should be slightly stretched and do the zipping from end to end.

-3.3.9.
 Fold extra liner and tape it against the stack.
 Ensure that no liner is stuck in-between doors.